 The webmaster remembers riding this chairlift to the top of Mt Rowe in the late 1960's.
 There were a couple of great, challenging ski trails from the top of the lift, the best being the "Fletcher Hale" trail.
 (Fletcher Hale, a Laconia resident, was elected as a Republican to the Sixty-ninth and to the three succeeding US Congresses and served from March 4, 1925, until his death on October 22, 1931.
 His grave lies in the Union Cemetery on Union Avenue in Laconia.)

-Unfortunately, sometimes during the 1970's, Gunstock removed this chair and abandoned the trails.
+Unfortunately, in 1980, Gunstock removed this chair and abandoned the trails.
 During the 1990's, the former Try-Me trail was graded into an access road, and an enormous cell phone tower was built on the summit.
 Now, the only remaining single chairlift in the USA is at the Mad River Ski Area in Waitsfield, Vermont, which erected its single chair in 1948.
 (New Hampshire can also boast of two more skiing lift "firsts".
 The first enclosed-cabin tramway in North America was built at Cannon Mountain in Franconia in 1938; and the first gondola in the USA opened in 1958 at Wildcat in Jackson.)

 Below - a photo from the 1957 Weirs Beach Chamber of Commerce brochure